- Find the Problem.

 Don’t apply to other jobs during work hours and try to do this on your own time and laptop.
 If you lack the skills to move to a new role you want, take a class and learn that skill before you start the application process.

 The biggest mistake that one could make is switching the job too early.
 Going from one job you don’t like to a new one that you hate is a mistake many professionals make.
-They are in such a hurry to get out of the current misery that they do not do the due diligence to ensure that the new job is really what they want.
+They are in such a hurry to get out of their current misery that they do not do the due diligence to ensure that the new job is really what they want.
 And the worst part is, if the new job is equally terrible, an immediate switch may not be possible.

 So, if you are switching jobs, take the time to ensure that you are indeed getting into something that you want.
 Do the due diligence and talk to your future colleagues.
 Understand the roles and responsibilities of the new role before committing to it.

 Before we go, we’d like you to consider this.
 Every job has elements that you will not like in them.
 Even if you are an entrepreneur, you will have to do things each day that you probably do not enjoy.
-There will always be parts of the role that are doing to challenging.
+There will always be parts of the role that are too challenging.
 Look at those aspects of the role as opportunities for growth instead of reasons to hate the job.
 If you have been looking for the perfect job for years, hopping from one role to another, we invite you to consider that it does not exist.
-That maybe you need to create the perfect role and not find it.
+Maybe you need to create the perfect role and not find it.

 We wish you luck in your endeavor – be it sticking to a job you are not happy about or finding a new one.
-We hope you find the satisfactio0n you are looking for.
+We hope you find the satisfaction you are looking for.

 If you’ve experienced living through a job you don't like, let us know in the comments what worked for you.
 What kept you going when things got tough?